hanling3/recipe-book/documents/contributions-summary.md

 - Hedy
     - wrote revisions section in milestone 3, overview section in milestone 2 and 3
     - revised value proposition in milestone 2
-    - draw and justified the "favorite" skeches
+    - draw and justified the "favorite" sketches
     - discussed and brainstormed the persuasive design, brainstorming, solution space, sketch, and paper prototype with teammates

 - Ada